-The cases of arbitrary buildings or structures - or unauthorized changes of use of a building - built without a legal building permit or in the excess of it or in violation of the planning provisions, were regulated from time-to-time by provisions of many laws (such as Law 4014/2011, Law 4495/2017, Law 4759/2020) in order for the arbitrary constructions and uses to be settled and legalized after the payment of special fines provided.
+The cases of arbitrary buildings or structures - or unauthorized changes of use of a building - built without a legal building permit or in the excess of it or in violation of the planning provisions, were regulated from time-to-time by provisions of many laws (such as Law 4014/2011, Law 4495/2017, Law 4759/2020 Law 4964/2022), in order for the arbitrary constructions and uses to be settled and legalized after the payment of special fines provided.

 The protection of the natural and cultural environment, which is directly guaranteed by the Constitution (article 24 paragraph 1), for the preservation of which the State is obliged to take preventive and repressive measures within the framework of the principle of sustainability, places restrictions on the ownership of real estate.
-The land development in forests is prohibited, while intervention in forest areas for any activity is subject to the control of the General Directorate of Forests and Forest Environment and to forest legislation.
+The land development in forests is prohibited, while intervention in forest areas for any activity is subject to the control of the General Directorate of Forests and Forest Environment and to forest legislation, in accordance with Law 998/1979 on the protection of forests and forest areas, as amended by Law 4986/2022.
+In particular, the new Law 4915/2022 resolves the issue of the chronic dispute by the State of the ownership of forested fields, which are areas of agricultural character that were forested due to their abandonment, as well as their future use.
 Monuments and traditional settlements receive special protection and the execution of works or reconstruction in them respectively are subject to special conditions and restrictions.
 The seashore and the beach are under the direct protection of the State and the acquisition of property therein is prohibited.